aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## Specifying network services (VRFs and VLANs) in the EVPN/VXLAN fabric

-This file is identic to the one provided in the previous example and VRFs and VLANs are configured on all devices, since no `tags` or `filter` are being used.
+This file is identical to the one provided in the previous example.
+VRFs and VLANs are configured on all devices since no `tags` or `filter` are being used.

-It is important to consider to add the new leaves in the inventory as described in the [Inventory](#content-of-the-inventoryyml-file) section, so they will rely on this file to configure the network services.
+It is important to consider adding the new leaves to the Inventory as described in the [Inventory](#content-of-the-inventoryyml-file) section, so they will rely on this file to configure the network services.

 ```yaml title="NETWORK_SERVICES.yml"
 --8<--